 People make time for what they want to make time for.
 This includes WHO they want to make time for.

 Everyone is busy.
-Everyone!
 We all have responsibilities, commitments, plans.
-We all have lives.
+Everyone has a life.
 No one’s time is more valuable than anyone else’s.

 I had expected certain people in my life to be in my village either because of our history together or family ties.